Savor the Rich Flavors of Homemade Roasted Tomato Soup

 Instructions

-- Preheat your oven to 425°F (220°C).
-Arrange the halved tomatoes cut-side up on a large baking sheet lined with parchment paper, adding onion slices and garlic cloves around them.
+- Preheat the oven to 425°F (220°C).
+Arrange halved tomatoes cut-side up on a parchment-lined sheet with onion slices and whole garlic cloves placed around them.

-- Drizzle with olive oil, sprinkle sea salt, black pepper, and smoked paprika over the tomatoes and vegetables.
-Toss gently to coat evenly but keep onion and tomatoes separate on the sheet for even roasting.
+- Drizzle with olive oil and season.
+Sprinkle sea salt, black pepper, and smoked paprika.
+Toss lightly; keep tomato halves cut-side up for even roasting.

-- Pour in vegetable broth and bring the mixture to a gentle simmer over medium heat.
-Allow to cook for 15 minutes to marry the flavors and soften all components.
+- Add broth and simmer gently.
+Pour in vegetable broth and bring to a gentle simmer for 10–15 minutes to marry flavors and soften any remaining texture.

-- Turn off heat.
-Use an immersion blender and blend the soup until perfectly smooth and velvety.
-If unavailable, carefully transfer batches to a countertop blender, then return to the pot.
+- Blend until smooth.
+Use an immersion blender in the pot until velvety.
+If using a countertop blender, blend in batches and return to the pot carefully.

 Tips for Success

-- For creamier texture: stir in a splash of coconut milk or cashew cream just before serving-keeping it dairy-free and luscious.
+- Optional creaminess: stir in coconut milk or cashew cream right before serving.

 Serving Suggestions